 If you like the magic of a search on InsureMyTrip, don’t forget to try it again on TravelInsurance.com or use it as an alternative.
-Just as above, this search engine will allow you to compare insurance policies side by side, filter out what you don’t need, and sort them in the order you prefer.
+As mentioned above, this search engine will allow you to compare insurance policies side by side, filter out what you don’t need, and sort them in the preferred order.
 All of this is the result of just a single search.

 We love TravelInsurance.com for its ease of use and user-friendly format.
 The search criteria are super simple and will probably take you less than a minute to input.
 The results display a surprising amount of information about each plan in a way that doesn’t overwhelm you with fine print.

 You can also buy your policy directly on the site, where there is also a best-price guarantee.
-You’ll benefit from another set of customer service assistance if you need it if buying through them, and we love that they have a ton of helpful articles that makes it easy to find information about somewhat complicated travel insurance terms.
+You’ll benefit from another set of customer service assistance if you need it if buying through them, and we love that they have many helpful articles that make it easy to find information about somewhat complicated travel insurance terms.

-If you want to only see the cancellable for any reason plans, you simply have to check the corresponding filter box on the left of the screen.
+If you want only to see the cancellable for any reason plans, you have to check the corresponding filter box on the left of the screen.
 You’ll find a ton of other filters as well in case you have specific needs.